mbjenson/quadtree-collision-detection/README.md

 ## Logic
 This quadtree implementation stands out because:
 * it can store objects that have massive bounding boxes and tiny bounding boxes.
 It does this by storing values in both leaf and interior nodes.
-For values stored in interior nodes, the collisions are evaluated recursively with all children of its containing node.
+For values stored in interior nodes, the collisions are evaluated recursively with all values stored in the children of its containing node.
 * bounding boxes are computed on the fly.
 This may seem computationally heavy, however, its performance impact turned out to be quite small and it is extremely useful to have a structure like this be more lightweight.

 ## Rendering